 I used to often fly there.
 But airfares have gone up a lot in recent years.
 Plus my parents are no longer able to pick me up at the airport, so I have to figure how to get to and from the nearest airport, which is over 50 miles away from my parents fairly rural home.
 About the only safe option is a rental car.
 But rental cars costs are often comparable to, if not more than, airfare.
 Add to that all the extra fees, baggage restrictions, security, etc., flying has become a rather unpleasant experience.

 So I looked again at the Amtrak Auto Train.
 I had briefly looked at it about 15 years ago, but rejected it as being at least three times as expensive as flying.
 But not anymore.
-I found I could get a round trip Amtrak ticket for less than $600 (much less for vehicles smaller than my truck).
+I found I could get a round trip Amtrak ticket for less than $600.
 Add another $100 for my costs for driving to and from the Amtrak stations, the $700 total cost is comparable (and much cheaper for a multiweek trip) to flying and renting a car.
 This is still a couple hundred dollars more expensive than driving all the way, but the Auto Train is far less stressful.

 For those unfamiliar with the Auto Train, this train takes you and your vehicle to its destination.
 You cannot travel on this train unless you have an accompanying vehicle.
 The result is as if you drove the whole way yourself, except Amtrak does about 800 miles of the driving for you, so it is a lot less stressful.